Chesapeake Bay: Institutional responses to pollution problems

 Concurrent with the 1983 agreement EPA began providing matching grants to the bay states for research and restoration projects.

 In 1987 the parties agreed to set a goal of reducing the amount of nutrients that enter the bay by 40 percent by 2000.
 In 1992, the bay program partners agreed to continue the 40 percent reduction goal beyond 2000 and to attack nutrients at their source: upstream, in the bay tributaries.

+In response to the decline of the oyster population, for decades the Maryland Department of Natural Resources (MDNR) has restricted the amount of oyster harvesting in the bay, and designated certain areas as off-limits to harvesting.
+As of 2025 MDNR continues to regulate oyster harvesting by limiting the amount of oysters harvested per day, and limiting the number of harvest days per week.